isabelxklee/datadog/README.md

 - The state hook
 - Self-directed activities

-> Note: You can find all the code used in this module in the `react-app` folder.
+You can find all the code used in this module in the `react-app` folder.

----

 ⏰ The estimated time commitment for this module is **30-45 mins**.

----

 ## Intended audience